reed-lawrence/express-plus-core/README.md

 # Routing

 ## Implicit Route Handling
 By default, routes are handled implcitly.
-Assume our default route is `{host}/`
+Assume our default route is `{host}/`.

 The first route parameter is handled by the name of the controller.
-With the following code in `hello-world-controller.ts` we infer all the endpoints within this controller to be prefixed with `HelloWorld` because of the naming convention of the controller combined with the decorator `@Controller`
+With the following code in `hello-world-controller.ts` we infer all the endpoints within this controller to be prefixed with `helloworld` because of the naming convention of the controller combined with the decorator `@Controller`

 ```typescript
 @Controller()